Chris Heintz (baseball)

 Christopher John Heintz (born August 6, 1974) is an American former professional baseball catcher.
-He played in Major League Baseball with the Minnesota Twins from 2005–2007.
+He played in Major League Baseball (MLB) with the Minnesota Twins from 2005–2007.
 He is currently a hitting coach for the Florida Complex League affiliate of the Philadelphia Phillies.
 He is the brother of PGA Tour golfer Bob Heintz.

 College career

 Heintz attended the University of South Florida, where he played baseball for the Bulls.
 While at South Florida, he was named to the All-Tournament Team of the 1996 Conference USA baseball tournament, in which South Florida finished second.
 He is a member of the USF Athletic Hall of Fame.